What is Memorial Jewelry?

 We’ll use the utmost care to fill your Forever Pod with your relics — so you don’t have to worry about that part — before permanently sealing the pod and encasing it within your piece.

-All shipping costs associated with both the Introductory Kit and delivery of the finished piece are included in the price of each piece, and all packages are fully insured.
+All shipping costs associated your order are included in the price of each piece.

 Will my relics (and my finished piece) be safe in the mail?

-We won’t lie — shipping irreplaceable relics and invaluable jewelry will probably be a bit stressful.
+Shipping irreplaceable relics and invaluable jewelry can feel a bit stressful.

 Thankfully, we’ve been doing it for years.
 We know the process inside and out and we will support you from start to finish.